 The Service Hub has a few key features for support teams, including:

-- Shared inbox to keep all conversations from chat, email and forms in one view
+- Shared inbox that consolidates conversations from chat, email, and web forms

-- Automatic assigning of tickers based on priority, topic, or SLAs
+- Automatic ticket assignment based on priority, topic, or SLA rules

 3. Zendesk